Blinter/jeopardy-api/README.md

 To run the backend for this application, you need to:
 1. Have Rust installed.
 If you do not have Rust installed, please see the installation instructions [here](https://www.rust-lang.org/tools/install) for more information.
-2. Clone this repository via `git clone git@github.com:JB0925/jeopardy-api.git`.
+2. Clone this repository via `git clone git@github.com:Blinter/jeopardy-api.git`.
 3. Simply run `cargo run`.
 This will build the project and create a socket that binds on port 8000, where it listens for and accepts connections.
 You can then make the same requests as above; the base url would now be `http://127.0.0.1:8000`.
+4. Additionally, when running `cargo run`, if you would like to host this yourself, you can change the bind IP on Rocket using `ROCKET_ADDRESS=0.0.0.0`, or the IP address of your choosing.

 ## How to run the tests